bnb-chain/bsc-explorer/README.md

+This repo is out of maintenance and decommissioned.

 # Explorer for BNB Smart Chain
 This is a project fork from [Blockscout](https://github.com/poanetwork/blockscout).
 Use for [BNB Smart Chain Rialto Network](https://explorer.bnbchain.org/smart-testnet).